Ḱafa

 Ḱafa (Ќафа, Qafë) is a village in the municipality of Gostivar, North Macedonia.
 The name of the village comes from Albanian word qafë meaning "neck".

+History

+During the period of 1912–1913, Chetnik forces under the leadership of Mikajle Brodski massacred a total of 65 Albanian men, women and children from the village.
+One particular incident, occurred when a local girl named Sulltana the daughter of Mazllam, grabbed a pair of scissors and killed Mikajle's nephew while wounding two other chetniks before being killed herself.
+Sulltana of Qafe became ingrained in the local folklore of the region.

 Demographics

 As of the 2021 census, Ḱafa had zero residents.

 According to the 2002 census, the village had a total of 5 inhabitants.
 Ethnic groups in the village include: